Clicky

 “Do what you love, and you will never work another day in your life.”
 People who are animal lovers and work with animals sum up what they do for a living in this sentiment, and all the right reasons!

 Research shows that animals can have a positive effect on people.
-Interacting with animals, especially pets and other animals we find interesting and pleasant, benefits our mental health.
+Interacting with animals, especially pets and other interesting and pleasant animals, benefits our mental health.
 Working around them is no different!

 College Cliffs is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.